OCR-D/core/README.md

 ### ocrd_network

-Tools for offering (web-)services with OCR-D
+Components related to OCR-D Web API

 See [README for `ocrd_network`](./ocrd_network/README.md) for further information.